amt8u/hugo-blog/content/posts/learning-flying-on-microsoft-flight-simulator/index.md

 Being a very cheap option, first I purchased MSFS X on steam.
 Tried it out but, being an old generation game the graphics were not what I had in my mind.
 After waiting for some sale on steam, I got the [MSFS 2020](https://www.flightsimulator.com/) standard edition in `3k($75)`.
 It brings in the best combination of graphics and simulation.

 # Microsoft Flight Simulator 2020
-Here is a quick summary of what I liked about the simulator
+Here is a quick summary of what I `liked` about the simulator

+## Training
+![MSFS-training](images/training.jpg)
-* **Training** - Several tutorials which start from very basic to IFR flying.
+Several tutorials which start from very basic to IFR flying.
 There is a lot of scope here though.
 They can add more advanced tutorials on instrument and cockfit learning.
 Alternatively there are some more training options which you can purchase via [FS Academy](https://www.aerosoft.com/us/microsoft-flight-simulator/msfs-tools/3325/fs-academy-vfr-msfs) but not sure how good they are.

-![MSFS-training](images/training.jpg)
+## Inventory
+![MSFS-planes](images/planes.jpg)
-* **Inventory** - The good thing is that in the standard edition, a large number of planes are available from your basic cessna to Boeing 747.
+The good thing is that in the standard edition, a large number of planes are available from your basic cessna to Boeing 747.
 Many of them are fitted with latest Garmin G1000.
 And of course, there is a market place where you can buy whatever you want.

-![MSFS-planes](images/planes.jpg)
+## Indian airports
-* **Indian airports** - Couldn't check many airports, but I can see that even airports from small cities are present.
+Couldn't check many airports, but I can see that even airports from small cities are present.
 Although I can't certify their accuracy in terms of the approaches and buildings, but you can recognise buildings while flying around in the city.
 Also, I cannot verify the level of details as I was unable to run MSFS on Ultra quality.
 In fact on Low and Medium I get around 30-40 fps only.

+## Assist options
+![MSFS-assist-options](images/assist-options.jpg)
-* **Assist options** - There are many assist options available.
+There are many assist options available.
 You can configure whatever you want.
 But once accustomed, I would highly encourage to switch off them and be the real pilot.
 I am still learning taxiing, and thus enabled only that.

-![MSFS-assist-options](images/assist-options.jpg)
+## Graphics
+![MSFS-cessna-sea-view](images/cessna-top-sea-view.jpg)
-* **Graphics** - The best thing about this sim is the graphics.
+The best thing about this sim is the graphics.
 From certain angles, sometimes it becomes diffcult to distinguish if its a screenshot or an actual photo.

-![MSFS-cessna-sea-view](images/cessna-top-sea-view.jpg)
+## Weather
+![MSFS-a320-clouds](images/a320-clouds.jpg)
-* **Weather** - With so much details on aircrafts and scenery, its expected to have a good weather system.
+With so much details on aircrafts and scenery, its expected to have a good weather system.
 Although I can't comment on the accuracy but it does have a intuitibe setup where you can create custom weather situation like heavy clouds with storm etc.

-![MSFS-a320-clouds](images/a320-clouds.jpg)
-* **Istrument panels** - Again, for a person like me, the panels look real and functionally work properly too.
+## Istrument panels
 ![MSFS-instruments](images/instruments.jpg)
+Again, for a person like me, the panels look real and functionally work properly too.

 # Can I fly?